-Tetra Tech International Development is supporting Kiribati’s future development by improving access to relevant and quality education for the children of this remote Pacific country.
+Tetra Tech International Development supported Kiribati’s future development by improving access to relevant and quality education for the children of this remote Pacific country.

 Kiribati is a remote, archipelagic micro-state in the Pacific Ocean with growing demographic, economic, social and environmental pressures and challenges.